 “Isn’t there a movie out soon?”

-His dad went back to his paper and he his book, though he remained thoughtful.
+His dad went back to his paper and he to his book, though he remained thoughtful.

-As much as anything, he was relieved knowing that Simon seemed to be facing the same kind of stuff as him.
+As much as anything, he was relieved knowing that Simon seemed to be facing the same kind of stuff that he was.
 Perhaps everyone did at some point?
-It would probably be just a phase for his younger brother, just as it was for him too; maybe just one of those things that was more in your face because they went to an all boys school.
+It would probably be just a phase for his younger brother, just as it was for him, too; maybe it was just one of those things that was more in your face because they went to an all-boys school.
 It would pass, though perhaps he should get out more and meet some girls!

-He spent an entertaining few minutes characterising other guys in his class – Ry, Todd, Kier and the others.
+He spent an entertaining few minutes characterizing other guys in his class—Ry, Todd, Kier and the others.
 One thing was for sure, Cody Mitchell wasn’t hard to cast; the slithering git was a perfect Malfoy!